 Drinking and bad decisions often go hand-in-hand when it involves a hiring manager.

 4. Confess to creeping

-Due-diligence/creeping…semantics don’t matter on Thursdays, but the fact of the matter is that internet research is a must when preparing for a job interview.
-(And of course you’re going to research the people you’ll be meeting with.)
+Due-diligence/creeping…semantics aren't important here, but the fact of the matter is that internet research is a must-do when preparing for a job interview.
 But keep the personal profile knowledge you acquire to yourself.
 “A candidate once started the interview by telling the interviewer that she looks much better in person than on her profile.
 The hiring manager wasn't flattered," says Marnie.

-What is perfectly acceptable to admit to, however, is noticing LinkedIn groups you’re both part of or mutual connections.
+What is perfectly acceptable to admit to, however, is noticing LinkedIn groups you’re both a part of or mutual connections you share.
 This ignites rapport, instead of the inclination to revisit privacy settings.

 5. Getting too personal

-You want to integrate yourself personally to the hiring manager because the number one hiring factor is, in fact, likability – but you need to find the balance between professional and personal.
+You want to appear likable to the hiring manager (it's the #1 hiring factor, after all!), but you need to find the balance between professional and personal.
 "A candidate once went for an interview at one of the banks; it went very well and the hiring manager walked her to the elevator to say goodbye, fully intending to make an offer,” explains Valerie, “While waiting for the elevator, the candidate thought it appropriate to comment on the hiring manager's gold crucifix - asking if she was Catholic.
 The hiring manager found this highly inappropriate, and let us know that she would not make an offer based on this.”

 Picking up on social cues isn’t a talent everyone can possess, so be sure to stick to your professional talents when meeting a hiring manager.